Understanding What We See:

 “After the events of the summer of 2014, many who had already taken this tour said that, looking back, this tour all but predicted what happened in Ferguson – even though many of us were surprised that it happened there,” Prof. Hansman says.
 “So, although the events of the summer have given a very specific relevance and “frame” to the tour, the content has always been about the Divided City, and why it happened, and what to expect if nothing is done.”

-Tours are open to groups and individuals, including:
+Tours are open to anyone unless otherwise specified.

 As Professor Hansman notes, “call it St. Louis in context, as each part contextualizes the others and allows you to see connections, not just isolated, anecdotal incidents and destinations.”